 1. Naming and Coding the Products:

 You have to assign codes to each product according to the naming convention practiced in your industry.
-Size, color, weight, type, durability, expiry dates, manufacturing date, manufacturing location, etc., needs to be put in the inventory management system or the barcode software.
-If you already have the product information in excel sheets, you can import it.
-Based on the comprehensiveness of your product info, you need to decide whether you need a one-dimensional barcode (storage capacity 14-28 alphanumeric characters) or a two-dimensional one (up to 7089 alphanumeric characters).
+Size, color, weight, type, durability, expiry dates, manufacturing date, manufacturing location, etc., need to be put in the inventory management system or the barcode software.
+If you already have the product information in Excel sheets, you can import it.
+Based on the comprehensiveness of your product info, you need to decide whether you need a one-dimensional barcode (storage capacity of 14-28 alphanumeric characters) or a two-dimensional one (up to 7089 alphanumeric characters).
 Use standard abbreviations to save characters.
 For example, small can be coded as ‘s’ and medium as ‘m’.

 2. Barcode Generation

 Once you have put all the information in the barcode system, the software can automatically generate barcodes that can be downloaded for printing.
 Barcodes are unique to products.
 So, ensure you choose the appropriate type of barcode (UPC, EAN, GS1, etc.) according to the product type and size.

 You now need a label printer to print the barcode labels.
 You can choose to buy your label printer (a one-time investment) or get the prints from third-party barcode label printers (time-consuming and comes with security risks).
 We suggest having your printer for faster access and better security.
 Depending upon your product type, purpose, and security purpose, you can print labels of different sizes.
 After printing the barcode, check for scannability before pasting on the products.

 Select the right place (visible and free from constant friction that might damage the barcode) and stick the barcodes with a proper adhesive on the products.
 The standard recommended place for sticking barcodes is the lower right quadrant on the back of the products.
 If you follow this practice, it becomes easier to find the label and expedite the scanning process.